How to install Sencha Cmd on Debian Jessie

 Step 1: Install Ruby

-From the terminal command prompt type:
+From the terminal type:

-root@prompt:apt-get install ruby-full
+pr@mpt:/ apt-get install ruby-full

 Step 2: Install Java (Oracle)